 This is a college-level introductory course in computer science.
 Because the design and implementation of computer programs to solve problems involve skills that are fundamental to the study of computer science, a large part of the course is built around the development of computer programs that correctly solve a given problem.
+These programs should be understandable, adaptable, and when appropriate, reusable.
 At the same time, the design and implementation of computer programs is used as a context for introducing other important aspects of computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, the study of standard algorithms and typical applications, and the use of logic and formal methods.
 In addition, the responsible use of these systems is an integral part of the course.
+The course is designed to be the equivalent of a first-semester college course in computer science.
+Mathematics is reinforced.